 Justine played bass on the two most recent Todd Wolfe Band albums, “Miles to Go,” and “Long Road Back,” which was released in the United States in September of 2015.
 Both records were recorded at Showplace Studios in Dover, New Jersey.
 In a piece for National Rock Review, Bryan Fields writes of Justine's bass work on “Miles to Go:” “Justine Gardner does a fabulous job of keeping it moving, often simply cruising along on the root with tasty fills.
 It adds to the whole ‘on the road’ feel.”

 In 2016, Justine was featured in John Ginty's music video for the single, "Fredo," (featuring Redman), and also recorded with John Ginty feat.
-Aster Pheonyx at Showplace Studios for the most recent John Ginty album, "Rockers."
+Aster Pheonyx at Showplace Studios for the John Ginty album, "Rockers."
 "Rockers" was released on February 17th, 2017.
 Justine spent most of 2017 touring the US with John Ginty in support of the album.
 In late 2017, Justine began touring with blues singer JJ Thames nationally and abroad.
 In 2018, after relocating to Florida, Justine spent time playing live shows with the Trevor Bystrom Band.
-In April of 2019, she will begin touring with blues guitarist Albert Castiglia.
+In April of 2019, she began touring with blues guitarist Albert Castiglia.

 Justine is a gifted musician with a strong musical personality and a cool and professional stage presence.
 Her talent, creativity, multidimensional background, and her affinity for hardcore groove make her a valuable asset to any musical endeavor requiring solid and inspired bass.